amasondev/BitsPlease/Proposal.md

 5) Implement tasks in code and interface.
 6) User test new features for efficiency and UX.
 7) Revise and reiterate steps 3-6.

+## Preliminary Analysis

+We are considering Nielsen's heuristic evaluations to analyze usability in our interface.
+Nielsen's heuristics cover a broad range of concepts, such as "error prevention rather than error messages," and "information should appear in a natural and logical order."
+We can use them to assess our overall interface, as well as more granular interactions within it.
+Heuristic evaluations are a flexible way to plan and reflect on our design process.

+As designers, we run the danger of being biased by our familiarity to the project.
+We believe that heuristic evaluations will allow us to think about the interface more objectively.
+Comparing the UI against sets of criteria may reveal issues that otherwise wouldn't occur to us.
+To verify the strength of our implementation, we can incorporate heuristics as goals to be tested in user studies.